Financial Toxicity, Support Systems, and Resource Referrals

 What financial toxicity means

 Financial toxicity is the harm caused by the cost of cancer care.
-It includes medical bills, deductibles, copays, coinsurance, specialty drug costs, travel, parking, lodging, child care, lost wages, reduced work hours, job loss, insurance denials, debt, and delayed care.
-Patients may skip doses, miss appointments, decline scans, avoid supportive medications, ration food, or delay calling about symptoms because of cost.
+It includes premiums, deductibles, copays, coinsurance, specialty-drug costs, travel, parking, lodging, child care, lost wages, reduced hours, job loss, insurance denials, debt, and delayed care.
+Research links financial toxicity to lower adherence, missed appointments, skipped supportive medications, reduced quality of life, and worse outcomes, so it is a clinical issue, not only an administrative one.
+Patients may skip doses, miss scans, ration food, or delay calling about symptoms because of cost.

 The oncology RN does not need to solve every bill to recognize risk.
-A practical question is, "Are costs, transportation, work, or insurance making it hard to follow the treatment plan?"
-Another is, "Have you skipped or delayed medication, visits, food, or utilities because of cancer costs?"
+Two practical screening questions: "Are costs, transportation, work, or insurance making it hard to follow the treatment plan?" and "Have you skipped or delayed medication, visits, food, or utilities because of cancer costs?"
 Asking directly normalizes the issue and helps patients disclose before the plan fails.

 Practical barrier assessment